PramodKumarMisra/OCR_Using_Pytesseract/README.md

 Why i used Tesseract for text Recognition?
-     Because it is very good accauracy as compaired to other NLP Model.
+     Because it is very good accauracy as compared to other NLP Model.
      Its freeware and open source.
      easily intrgated with python
      Its is also easily intregated with OpenCV as well.